Jean de Suarez d'Aulan: Military career

 During World War I, d'Aulan fought in the 5th Battalion in the infantry, enlisting in 1918.

 After France fell in 1940, d'Aulan joined the Free French Forces and was assigned to the Royal Air Force as a fighter pilot as a second lieutenant.
 D'Aulan flew various fighter aircraft, including the Supermarine Spitfire, and participated in several air operations over Europe.
 On 8 October 1944, while flying his Republic P-47 Thunderbolt on a mission over Germany, he was shot down by a Messerschmitt Bf 109 and killed.
 He was posthumously awarded the Croix de Guerre and the Légion d'honneur, among other military honors.

 D'Aulan's death was a significant loss to the French Resistance and the Free French Forces, and he was mourned by many in France and beyond.
 In his memory, several streets and public places in France have been named after him.

-Despite his short life, Jean d'Aulan made significant contributions to sports, aviation, and military service.
-He was a versatile athlete and a skilled aviator who competed at the highest levels in his fields.
-As a soldier, he made the ultimate sacrifice for his country and remains a symbol of courage and patriotism.
+Despite his short life, Jean d'Aulan was actively engaged in sports, aviation, and military service.

 Personal life

 Jean de Suarez d'Aulan married in 1926 Anne Marie Yolande Kunkelmann (1904–1989), daughter of the founder of Piper-Heidsieck Champagne.
 Together, they had four children: Francois (10th Marquis of Aulan), Catherine (married to Claude Taittinger), Guilaine (married to Count de Poix) and Philippe.

 During the summer, the Marquesses d'Aulan resided at their ancestral estate, the Château d'Aulan, located in the Department of Drôme in the southern region of France.
-In the winter season, they occupied their elegant town residence in the fashionable precincts of Paris.
+In the winter season, they occupied their town residence in the fashionable precincts of Paris.

 His widow Yolande de Suarez d'Aulan married in 1946 General Guy d'Alès de Corbet (1895–1972).